Sleep Apnea Increases the Risk of Heart Failure

 An estimated 12 million Americans suffer from sleep apnea, many of whom may not even realize it.
-This sleep disorder causes constant disruptions while you are sleeping that prevent you from getting the rest you need.
-Sleep apnea disrupts the health of your whole body, including increasing your risk of sudden cardiac death (when the heart suddenly stops beating).
+This sleep disorder causes constant disruptions while you are sleeping that prevent you from getting the rest you need, affecting your heart.

 Sudden Cardiac Death Vs. Heart Attack

 Heart attacks are not the same as sudden cardiac death (also known as cardiac arrest).
 A heart attack is caused by a blockage that prevents blood from flowing to the heart.
 Symptoms such as chest pain, sleep disruption, and difficulty breathing may appear several weeks before a heart attack strikes.
 The heart usually does not stop beating during a heart attack but is unable to pump oxygen-rich blood to the brain and other parts of the body.
 Sudden cardiac death occurs when your heart malfunctions and stops beating.
 The brain stops receiving oxygen-rich blood when the heart stops, resulting in a loss of consciousness.
 This condition is fatal if not treated within minutes.

 When you stop breathing throughout the night, your blood will not contain enough oxygen to deliver throughout your body.
 As a result, your blood oxygen saturation will drop.
 The higher number of sleep disruptions that you experience per hour, the lower your blood oxygen saturation.
 A study found that patients with a blood oxygen saturation as low as 78 percent were 80 percent more likely to experience sudden cardiac death.

 Sleep apnea doesn’t just lead to a heart attack or sudden cardiac death, it can also result in other health complications including:

 - Irregular heartbeats

 - Sexual dysfunction